-Duplicate Sample
+Field Duplicate Sample

-Duplicate samples are field samples obtained from one location.
+Field duplicate samples are field samples obtained from one location.
 They are divided into separate containers and are treated as separate samples throughout the remaining sample handling and analytical processes.
-Duplicate samples are used to assess total error (precision) associated with sample heterogeneity, sample methodology, and analytical procedures.
+Field duplicate samples are used to assess total error (precision) associated with sample heterogeneity, sample methodology, and analytical procedures.

 Soil duplicate samples are homogenized in a precleaned intermediate vessel (e.g., mixing bowl prior to being split).
 Duplicates are collected, preserved, transported, and documented in the same manner as the samples.
 Different sample identifications are used for duplicates than for original samples.